-The AD5678 contains a power-on reset circuit that controls the output voltage during power-up.
-The AD5678 output powers up to 0 V, and the output remains powered up at this level until a valid write sequence is made to the DAC.
+The AD5666 contains a power-on reset circuit that controls the output voltage during power-up.
+By connecting the POR pin low, the AD5666 output powers up to 0 V; by connecting the POR pin high, the AD5666 output powers up to midscale.
+The output remains powered up at this level until a valid write sequence is made to the DAC.
 This is useful in applications where it is important to know the state of the output of the DAC while it is in the process of powering up.
 There is also a software executable reset function that resets the DAC to the power-on reset code.
-Command 0111 is reserved for this reset function-see Table 7.
-Any events on $\overline{\text{LDAC}}$ or $\overline{\text{CLR}}$ during power-on reset are ignored.
+Command 0111 is reserved for this reset function (see Table 7).
+Any events on LDAC or CLR during power-on reset are ignored.